In this post, you will see tips on how to stay warm in winter.

 What could be better than having homemade soup with freshly baked bread on a freezing cold day?!

-Bake something and warm yourself up with sweet or savoury goods.
+Bake something and warm yourself up with sweet or savory goods.

 The only chef that I get recipes from these days is Akis Petretzikis, not only is he easy on the eyes ladies, but his recipes are so easy and delicious to make. his website allows you to create your own recipe book and you can store your faves in there.